How to Plan a Trip When You Don’t Have Time to Waste

 What I Wish I’d Known Earlier

-I used to believe that travel had to be big, sometimes even complicated, and perfectly planned to be meaningful.
+I used to believe that travel had to be big, complicated, and perfectly planned to be meaningful.

 Comments